Amazon Aurora Documentation

 Price predictability at scale

-Aurora offers two configurations options based on your price-performance and price-predictability needs, regardless of the I/O consumption of your application.
+Aurora offers two configuration options based on your price-performance and price-predictability needs, regardless of the I/O consumption of your application.
 The two configuration options are Aurora I/O-Optimized and Aurora Standard.
 Both are designed to scale I/O to support your most demanding applications.

 Optimized I/O costs